 Could forecasts of sensor ubiquity by 2015 prove conservative?
 I think not.
 Technological and economic issues surrounding RFID will continue to be accompanied by huge privacy issues.

-: "Who'd want to be tagged and monitored like livestock?
+As one reader put it: "Who'd want to be tagged and monitored like livestock?
 This technology gives me the shivers."
 Our ZDNet News Focus has the latest developments.

 see full report: In 2015: sensors everywhere, computers invisible.